top of page

 Triple Run: A run of three cards with one of those cards being 3-of-a-kind.
 This is counted as a run of three x3 plus trips.
 A Triple Run is worth 15 points (not including any combinations of 15s).
 Example: 2, 2, 2, 3, 4 = 15 points.

-"Your Welcome": Often said when the pone throws two cards that has points into the crib.
+"Your Welcome": Often said when the pone discards cards in the crib that combine to equal points.

 More cribbage lingo and terms can be found at the American Cribbage Congress website (click here).